lingtalfi/Models/DataTable/datatable.model.md

                             text typically displayed as the first option's label of the bulk action selector
 - textEmptyBulkWarning: string, default=Please select at least one row
 - textUseSelectedRowsEmptyWarning: string, default=Please select at least one row
+- textPaginationPrev: string, default=Previous, the text to display in the pagination's prev button (if any)
+- textPaginationNext: string, default=Next, the text to display in the pagination's next button (if any)